wp-plugins/yes-co-ores-wordpress-plugin/readme.txt

 7. Project details on the Wordpress Admin

 == Changelog ==
+= 1.2.7 =
+* Changed: Upgraded dojo from 1.8.3 to 1.9.3;
+* Fixed: Issue caused by the map when using WordPress 3.9 or higher in combination with Bootstrap;
+* Fixed: Issue with the info window on the maps;
 = 1.2.6 =
 * Fixed: number of found objects of search form widgets when used on page without objects = 1.2.5 =